an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 Running Start Appointments

-High school students who are dual enrolled at a Washington State Community College as a Running Start student can also schedule a virtual appointment via zoom with our Diversity & Access team Recruiter.
+High school students who are dual enrolled at a Washington State Community College as a Running Start student can also schedule a virtual appointment via zoom with someone from our recruitment team.
+We are happy to provide advice but cannot make an academic plan for you.

 K-12 Outreach Programs